 Several post-placement visits occur with an adoption professional or social worker, usually the same person who completed the home study.
 These post-adoption services show the courts that you and the child are adjusting well.
-In Texas, five post-placement visits usually occur.
+In Texas, usually, five post-placement visits occur.

-Following the post-placement visits, you will attend a finalization hearing where a judge will conduct a final review of the adoption.
+Following the post-placement visits, you will attend a finalization hearing, where a judge will conduct a final review of the adoption.
 This hearing must occur no sooner than six months after placement, according to Texas law.
 Each county has its own guidelines for attending the hearing.
 Your adoption attorney can provide guidance.

 Each adoption is unique, and it is impossible to say exactly how long your adoption process will take.
-It depends on the type of adoption and how many children are available that are a good match, among other factors.
+It depends on the type of adoption and how many children for adoption are available that are a good match, among other factors.

 International adoptions, on the other hand, can take up to five years.
 Using the One Church, One Child service takes between six and nine months.

 Once again, each adoption is unique and individual, and the costs can widely range.
 It is important to review the documentation you get from your adoption agency or adoption attorney.
 Adopting a child through the state costs anywhere from $300 to $400.